tektutor/ansible-1425June-2021/Day2/README.md

 docker network ls
 ```

+### Docker default network
+Docker uses 'docker0' bridge network as the default network.
+If a container is created and not connected to a custom-network, they
+are by default connected to 'docker0' bridge network.
+The 'docker0' is a software defined bridge network.
+The subnet IP address assigned to this network is 172.17.0.0/16.
+Technically, 65535 containers can be part of this network.
+However, some IP addresses are reserved for docker's internal use, for example 172.17.0.1 is used for GateWay.
+It is through the Gateway containers will be able to communicate to outside world or internet.

 ### Create ubuntu1 and ubuntu2 containers
 ```
 docker run -dit --name ubuntu1 --hostname ubuntu1 ubuntu:16.04 /bin/bash